TDAILab/tutorial-template/docs/source/src.rst

 * Container Destination : The path
 * Container Source Path : The path
 * S3 Destination : The path
-* Processing Command:The path to the
+* Processing Command:The path to the preprocessing scripts used the argparse, tarfile, warnings and numpy modules.
-* Training Command:The path to the training script.
+* Training Command:The path to the training script used the sklearn.metrics, sklearn.svm sklearn.model_selection modules.
 * Prediction Command:The path

 .. _target to image: